isaacs/node-glob/README.md

   `process.cwd()`.
 See also: "Windows, CWDs, Drive Letters, and UNC Paths", below.

-  This option may be eiher a string path or a `file://` URL object or string.
+  This option may be either a string path or a `file://` URL object or string.

 - `root` A string path resolved against the `cwd` option, which